Settlement Information for Newcomers

 Immigrants have many questions about living, studying, and working in BC.

-The NewToBC team has collected 100s of questions that are often asked by new immigrants before or after they arrive in BC.
-To answer these questions, the team researched and found the most up-to-date and credible sources of information.
-Look through the lists of categories and questions for information about immigration, employment, education, health, housing, banking, the BC legal system, and transportation.
+Here you will find 100s of questions that are often asked by new immigrants before or after they arrive in BC.
+The answers provide up-to-date information about immigration, employment, education, health, housing, banking, the BC legal system, and transportation.

 Many newcomers have shared with the NewToBC team that they wished they had known about this resource sooner!